-3.2 Measuring Financial Development
+3.1.
+Measuring Financial Development

-To implement our test we require that firms and their workers, though located within the borders of the same country, have differential access to the loan market.
-Variation of this sort may arise if: (a) credit markets are geographically segmented so that a worker or a firm located in a certain local market is bound to borrow in that market; and (b) local credit markets differ in their degree of development.
+To implement our test, we require that agents (firms and their workers), though located within the borders of the same country, have differential access to the credit markets.
+Variation of this sort may arise if: (1) credit markets are geographically segmented so that a worker or a firm located in a certain local market is bound to borrow in that market; and (2) local credit markets differ in their degree of development.

 There is ample evidence that firms, particularly small businesses like the ones in our sample (and thus a fortiori single individuals) are tied to their local credit markets.
-For instance, Petersen & Rajan (2002) show that lending to small businesses is a highly localized activity as proximity between borrowers and lenders facilitates information acquisition.
-Segmentation of local credit markets is thus very likely to occur.
+For instance, Petersen and Rajan (2002) show that lending to small businesses is a highly localized activity as proximity between borrowers and lenders facilitates information acquisition.4 Segmentation of local credit markets is thus very likely to occur.
 Our geographical unit is the province, an administrative unit roughly comparable to a US county.
-Provinces are a proper measure of local markets in banking for at least three reasons.
+Provinces are a proper measure of local markets in banking for different reasons.
 First, this was the definition of a local market used by the Bank of Italy to decide whether to authorize the opening of new branches when entry was regulated.
 Second, according to the Italian Antitrust authority the "relevant market" in banking for antitrust purposes is the province.
-Third, the bankers' rule of thumb is to avoid lending to a client located more than three miles from the branch.
 At the time of our data, there were 95 provinces.